Finistere/antidote/README.rst

 If you have any issue during development or just want some feedback, don't hesitate to open a pull request and ask for help !
 You're also more than welcome to open a discussion or an issue on any topic!

-But, no code changes will be merged if they do not pass mypy, pyright, don't have 100% test coverage or documentation with tested examples if relevant
+But, no code changes will be merged if they do not pass mypy, pyright, don't have 100% test coverage or documentation with tested examples (if relevant.)